Skip to main content

 Overview

 In APISIX, a consumer object represents a user, application, or host that sends requests to the API gateway and consumes backend services.
-It is used in conjunction with the authentication system; that is, every consumer should be configured with at least one authentication plugin.
+It is used in conjunction with the authentication system; that is, every consumer is associated with at least one authentication plugin.

 Consumer objects come in handy if you have different consumers sending requests to your system, and you need APISIX to perform certain functions, such as rate limiting, based on consumers.
 These functionalities are provided by APISIX plugins configured in consumers.